durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ![](../Images/sc900lab1.png)

-## Task 1: Accessing Microsoft Entra ID (previously referred to as Azure AD) through the Microsoft 365 Admin portal and through the Azure portal
+## Task 1: Accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal

 As a subscriber to Microsoft 365 you're already using Microsoft Entra ID.
 In this task, you will walk through accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal.